 Doctors have not yet been able to identify with certainty the source of the coronavirus outbreaks in South Korea, Italy and Iran.
 The World Health Organization also yesterday urged a more rigorous approach to contain the virus.

-"A number of localized outbreaks in many parts of the world is a sign that things are moving forward and that we will almost certainly find ourselves in a pandemic"he said Ian mackay, researcher at the Australian University of Queensland.
-Doctors began to seriously worry about this scenario already yesterday, after another 2 victims in Iran, the enormous growth of cases in South Korea and the first victim in Italy.
+"A number of localized outbreaks in many parts of the world is a sign that things are moving forward and that we will almost certainly find ourselves in a pandemic."he said Ian mackay, researcher at the Australian University of Queensland.
+Doctors began to seriously worry about this scenario yesterday, after another 2 victims in Iran, the huge growth of cases in South Korea and the first victim in Italy.

 When can a virus like the coronavirus be called a pandemic?

 Technically, a pandemic occurs when a disease spreads robustly to at least two continents.
 The presence and spread of the different coronavirus outbreaks with an unidentifiable source begins to foreshadow a possible scenario of this kind.

 So far only hypotheses for the source of the coronavirus outbreaks in Iran, South Korea and Italy

 In Iran an untraceable case that has spread to 28 other people is believed to have cropped up in the city of Qom, but no trace of patient zero.